-Our New Year celebration is incomplete without mukkani (meaning three sweet fruits- mango, jackfruit & banana), a bowl of mukkani is usually kept in the pooja room & the idols at home are adorned with gold jewelry on the eve of New Year, and people like to wake up to the sight of sweet fruits (mukkani) & decorated idols in the New Year wishing good health & prosperity.
+Our New Year celebration is incomplete without mukkani (meaning three sweet fruits- mango, jackfruit & banana).
+A bowl of mukkani is usually kept in the pooja room & the idols at home are adorned with gold jewelry on the eve of New Year.
+Generally people like to wake up to the sight of sweet fruits (mukkani) & decorated idols in the New Year wishing good health & prosperity to the family.

 Now I have prepared a dessert using mukkani that can be served as payasam for lunch, and it tastes tantalizingly delicious when served chilled.
-I prefer to use nendram pazham than any other banana variety for the bright yellow color & its sweet aroma, thin coconut milk to dilute the fruit pulp, thick coconut milk to make it creamy, and also used golden castor sugar as sweetener (actually this fruit payasam can be relished even without any sweetener).
+I prefer to use nendram pazham than any other banana variety for the bright yellow color & its sweet aroma, thin coconut milk to dilute the fruit pulp, thick coconut milk to make it creamy, and also used golden castor sugar as sweetener.
+Actually this fruit payasam can be relished even without any sweetener.
 I have not added any aromatic spice like cardamom mainly to enjoy the fruit flavors to the fullest.
-Besides I have added roasted cashew nuts, chopped mangoes and sweet boondhi for adding textures to this creamy dessert.
+Besides I have added roasted cashew nuts, chopped mangoes and sweet boondhi for adding delectable texture to this creamy dessert.